e-senturk/G531GD-GT-GU-Hackintosh/README.md

 Easy fix: Just select reset NVRam option in opencore

 - Q-) I am getting kernel panic it says ionvme error what can I do?
-- A-) Your nvme ssd is most likely not supported by apple you need to replace it or buy a sata ssd and enable SSDT_NVMe-Pcc.amlin config.plist
+- A-) Your nvme ssd is most likely not supported by apple you need to replace it or buy a sata ssd and enable SSDT_NVMe-Pcc.aml in config.plist

 - Q-) I have bug kp error what can I do?
 - A-) Attach a debug and detailed information about bug.
 Without information I can't fix